controlshift/website-v2/_posts/2017-08-02-on-higher-ground.md

 layout:	post
 title:	"On Higher Ground"
 date:	2017-08-02
+author: nathan
 ---

 I couldn’t be more pleased that the [Higher Ground Labs](https://www.highergroundlabs.com/) team has launched a new early-stage accelerator to help founders bring new products for progressive campaigns to market.

 The [portfolio of apps](https://www.highergroundlabs.com/portfolio-companies) that Higher Ground is investing in are designed to give progressive candidates an edge in upcoming elections through better software products.
 Some friends have criticized the initiative this morning because “apps won’t fix the Democratic Party” but I’d argue that misses the point.
 It’s true that better software tools for organizing will not heal anyone’s soul but they can make different sorts of campaigns possible that put person to person organizing rather than more TV ads at the center.
 Better software can make campaigns more efficient, allow them to scale to engage more people and squeeze out every last vote when margins of victory are slim.
 They can unlock movements through better connections between people that would have otherwise become diffuse and muddled.